IAmContent/roscore-novnc/README.md

 # roscore-novnc
 A minimal Docker Composition that runs a ROS (Robot Operating System) _roscore_ process in a container that directs its output to a second, noVNC, container.
-This allows GUI programs that are launched in the ROS conmtainer to be viewed in a web browser.
+This allows GUI programs that are launched in the ROS container to be viewed in a web browser.

 The composition comprises two Docker services: